 No, projects that address natural dividing barriers, such as rivers, lakes, or mountains do not qualify for RCI support.
 To receive RCI support, your project must address barriers caused by transportation infrastructure (highways, transit lines, rail lines, or other surface transportation facilities that limit mobility, access, or economic development).

-Most likely, but the RCI team will need more information on your specific project to determine if it is eligible for RCI technical assistance.
+Most likely, but the RCI team will need more information on your specific project to determine whether it is eligible for RCI technical assistance.
 If this applies to your project, we encourage you to submit the Expression of Interest form so our team can assess whether your project qualifies.

-Your project could qualify as a transportation reconnection project as long as it addresses the transportation barrier (i.e., a one-way road) to improve mobility, access, economic development, and restore community connectivity.
+Your project could qualify as a transportation reconnection project as long as it addresses the transportation barrier (e.g., a one-way road) to improve mobility, access, economic development, and restore community connectivity.
 Addressing this infrastructure barrier with design changes fits within the USDOT definition of transportation reconnection projects.
 However, the RCI team will need more information on your specific project to determine if it is eligible for RCI technical assistance.

 If this applies to your project, we encourage you to submit the Expression of Interest form so our team can assess whether your project qualifies.